nerdyspecs/barber_multithreading/README.txt

-Name : Teck Hong Lee 99081584
+Name : Teck Hong Lee

 Problem 1
-1. login to csce.unl.edu, and go into the directory where the file is located.
-Compile it by typing (gcc sleepingStylistSem.c -pthread)
+1. Compile it by typing (gcc sleepingStylistSem.c -pthread)
 2. input (./a.out) to run the compiled program :)

 Problem 2